 Looking for occupational therapy services in San Diego?
 We can help.

 Occupational therapy is a specialized type of rehabilitation that begins with an evaluation and assessment of the patient’s functioning.
 If you think you or a loved one could benefit from occupational therapy, we’re happy to help.
 At Bella Vista Health Center in San Diego, our occupational therapists are highly trained and committed to helping each patient restore functioning and achieve their highest possible level of independence.
-For more information on our occupational therapy programs or any of our other rehabilitative services, give us a call or stop by our 5-star skilled nursing facility in Lemon Grove today.
+For more information on our occupational therapy programs or any of our other rehabilitative services, give us a call at (619) 644-1000 or stop by our 5-star skilled nursing facility in Lemon Grove today.